BenjiKCF/Superesolution-and-watermark-removal/README.md

 # Superesolution-and-watermark-removal
-Using unet to enhance resolution and remove watermark Trained for removing unwanted text on top of wallpaper.
+Using Dynamic unet with Vgg16 batch norm to enhance resolution and remove watermarks Trained for removing unwanted text on top of wallpaper.
 Stay tuned for new model.